-5.4 The Craven Local Plan's distribution of preferred sites within Gargrave
+5.4 The Craven Local Plan's preferred site within the village of Bradley

-There were a range of factors which determined the distribution of growth within the designated settlements of the Local Plan.
+There were a range of factors which determined the distribution of growth within the designated settlements of the Craven Local Plan.
 The principal factors were each settlement's existing size, range of service functions, and importance to its local hinterland.
 Other factors were the availability and range of sites put forward under the SHLAA process, flood risk, landscape character, biodiversity and natural environment impact, historic environment impact, and highway and access issues.
 The initial range of sites available from the Call for Sites process was narrowed to a pool of sites which were deemed environmentally, socially and economically sustainable, using some of the above factors.

 An appropriate average housing density for new allocations under the Craven Local Plan has been established at 32 dwellings per hectare, based on research of a range of planning permissions in the District in previous years.
 Some settlements had a surplus of sites compared to what was required based on their percentage allocation of growth in the spatial strategy, and the adopted average density.
 Hence, the sites deemed to be most suitable from the pool of sites list were chosen, and this is known as the list of preferred sites.
-In this section, there follows an analysis of the distribution of sites within Gargrave, and an explanation of the reasoning as to why such a distribution of sites was chosen.
+In this section, there follows an analysis of the preferred site within Bradley, and an explanation of the reasoning as to why this site was chosen.